URiem/worldtravellog/README.md

 - If you do not have a `env.py` file in your workspace create one and make sure it is included in the `.gitignore` file.
 - At the top of the `env.py` file add the line: `import os`.
-- Below that add the following two or three lines:
+- Below that add the following two lines:

   `os.environ["DATABASE_URL"] = "<copied URL from SQL database>"` <br>
   `os.environ["SECRET_KEY"] = "<create a secret key of your own>"` <br>